Last Updated on

 A Word of Caution About Romanization

 Romanization is used throughout this article, but while it may be helpful for the beginner, it is best to try and wean yourself off it as soon as possible.
-The Korean alphabet, known as ‘Hangeul’, is very simple and easy to learn; it can be learned in under two hours!
+The Korean alphabet, known as ‘Hangeul’, is very simple and easy to learn; it can be learned in about one hour!
 Once you learn it, you can pick up new words more easily and improve your pronunciation, not to mention being able to read menus, street signs, and so forth.
 This will save you a lot of study time in the long run, so what are you waiting for, learn Hangeul today!

 Learning vocabulary words is a great way to help you learn the basics of a language, but your language learning will only really take off one you start attempting to have conversations in Korean.
 Take a look at our free list of Korean phrases or our full Korean course for all the help you will need when studying Korean.